 Biggles of 274

-Have you ever noticed how everyone says that W.E.
+Have you ever noticed how people say that W.E.
 Johns wrote

 W. E. Johns was a terrible self-plagiarist who would often

-re-write and re-use stories so it makes counting Biggles books and Biggles
+re-write and re-use stories and this makes counting Biggles books and Biggles

 stories very difficult!
 For example,

-'Biggles Flies to Work' is a re-write of the story "Worrals Works it Out".
+Boy" in 'Biggles Flies to Work' is a re-write of the story "Worrals

 The books themselves went through different versions.
 "Biggles Pioneer Air Fighter" is